uwescience/raco/raco.markdown

 scripts/myrial --catalog=examples/catalog.py -l examples/join.myl
 ```

-(soon) you will also be able to specify a url of a json catalog
-or the url of a myria instance
-TODO

 get the JSON used to submit the query plan to MyriaX REST interface
 ```bash
 scripts/myrial -j example/join.myl